BlaT2512/homebridge-spanet/README.md

 # Upcoming Features
 Here are the features planned for v2.2 or future releases:
-* Show how long sanitise cycle has remaining
 * Allow controlling of lights hue/saturation/colour in HomeKit
 * Show how long jets have left before they timeout when they are on - likely not possible however
 * Allow multiple spa's to be exposed to HomeKit